akka/akka/akka-docs/src/main/paradox/stream/stream-rate.md

 If our imaginary external job provider is a client using our API, we might want to enforce that the client cannot have more than 1000 queued jobs otherwise we consider it flooding and terminate the connection.
-This is easily achievable by the error strategy which simply fails the stream once the buffer gets full.
+This is achievable by the error strategy which fails the stream once the buffer gets full.

 Scala